d-ronin/dRonin/flight/targets/flyingpio/hw/revB/readme.txt

 FlyingPi was made with CircuitMaker.
 The design is published on the CircuitMaker hub.

-FlyingPi RevA is released to the public domain, according to the CC0 public domain waiver:
+FlyingPi RevB is released to the public domain, according to the CC0 public domain waiver:

 To the extent possible under law, Michael Lyle has waived all copyright and related or neighboring rights to FlyingPi.
 This work is published from: United States.